RobertHynes/binsim/INSTALL.md

 ### Image libraries ###

-For normal use, the program requires libjpeg.
-Under Redhat Linux this is provided by the libjpeg and libjpeg-devel packages, included in the distribution.
-Sources are available from http://www.ijg.org/.
+For normal use, the program requires libjpeg or libjpeg-turbo (recommended).
+Under Ubuntu Linux this is provided by the libjpeg8 and libjpeg8-devel packages (or libjpeg8-turbo and libjpeg8-turbo-dev), included in the distribution.
+Sources are available from https://libjpeg-turbo.org/.
 If you can't, or don't want to install libjpeg, then remove the -ljpeg from the Makefile and add a CFLAGS option -DNOJPEG, and BinSim should compile happily.